A posteriori verification for the sign-change structure of solutions of elliptic partial differential equations: Introduction

-Computer-assisted proofs enable us to obtain an explicit ball containing exact solutions of \eqref{eq:main}.
+Numerical verification methods enable us to obtain an explicit ball containing exact solutions of \eqref{eq:main}.
 More precisely, for a ``good'' numerical approximation $ \hat{u} \in \Honezero $, they enable us to prove the existence of an exact solution $ u \in H^1_0(\Omega) $ of \eqref{eq:main} that satisfies

 with an explicit error bound $ \rho>0 $.
 Additionally, under an appropriate condition, we can obtain an $ L^{\infty} $-estimation